Due to the popularity of Dr Geoff’s ‘Behind the Headlines’ series, this page will be devoted to his reactions to recent news headlines.

 The article does list several non-dairy sources of calcium like nuts, seeds, fish and fortified white flour.
 It does say also that almond and soya milk may contain calcium if fortified.
 On a recent visit to the supermarket, I looked at labels on a number of dairy substitutes and all of those I looked at, including those of the best know UK brand, had been fortified with calcium and also importantly with vitamin D. The manufacturers’ web-sites also indicated that most of their products were fortified with calcium and vitamin D. This means that people who, for whatever reason, choose to replace dairy foods with the most common commercial alternatives will probably not reduce their overall calcium intake and may well increase their vitamin D intake because ordinary UK milk is not a good source of vitamin D. If dairy avoidance is just part of a whole range of avoidances or one aspect of a bizarre diet then this may threaten calcium adequacy but probably also threatens the adequacy for other nutrients.
 Severe and poorly planned calorie-restriction to achieve an unhealthy level of leanness, especially in female adolescents, is one such scenario.

 Vitamin D is probably a more critical determinant of bone health than calcium intake.
-Vitamin D is necessary for the efficient absorption of dietary calcium and in severe vitamin D deficiency (rickets), insufficient calcium is absorbed to allow proper bone mineral even if dietary calcium levels are not low.
-The average UK diet probably only provides about a quarter of vitamin D needs.
+Vitamin D is necessary for the efficient absorption of dietary calcium and in severe vitamin D deficiency (rickets), insufficient calcium is absorbed to allow proper bone mineral formation even if dietary calcium levels are not low.
+The average UK diet probably only provides about a quarter of our vitamin D needs.
 We rely upon production in our skin when it is exposed to summer sunlight to produce most of our vitamin D needs.
 Poor vitamin D status is common in many sectors of the UK population because of a combination of low dietary intake and inadequate sunlight exposure.
 People who simply swap dairy foods for non-dairy substitutes may actually increase their vitamin D intake and in other posts on this blog (for example) I have advocated the fortification of a staple UK food or foods with vitamin D. Weight-bearing exercise is known to increase bone mass in children and young adults – so increased outdoor activity has two benefits for bones as it also increases exposure to sunlight.
 (Note that outdoor grown or wild mushrooms are a good vegetarian source of vitamin D. Bulk-produced UK mushrooms do not contain vitamin D if grown in the dark, although even these will produce good amounts of vitamin D if left in direct sunlight for an hour or so).

 The link between dietary calcium intake and bone health is complicated by factors like the need for good vitamin D status to absorb calcium efficiently and the increase in bone mass caused by weight-bearing exercise.
 In some populations where consumption of milk by adults and older children has not been the cultural norm, there has been little or no problem with osteoporosis despite relatively low calcium intakes.
 In some other western countries, osteoporosis is a major public health problem despite calcium intakes that are relatively high.
 Relatively high calcium intake is no guarantee of good long-term bone health and good bone health can be associated with relatively low calcium intakes if other dietary and lifestyle factors are favourable.